gauravshiralkar/DriverAnalytics-Alchemists/README.md

 Application Insights:
 ---------------------
 1. This is a web based application with user interface in HTML,BOOTSTRAP, CSS
-2. This is a NODEJS Project
+2. This is a Node.Js Project
 3. Information Required has been sourced from: Kaggle

 Team members: